 The palace was destroyed by Abdullakhan of Bukhara in the late 16th century because the city of Shakhrisabz refused to submit to the rule of the Shaybanid dynasty who ruled Bukhara from 1505 until 1598.

-Near to the Ak-Saray ruins are the Dor Us-Siyodat, which means ‘the seat of power’ (the place where educated people and the Sufis convened to run the court of Amir Timur), including the mausoleum of Timur’s beloved son Jahangir who died at the age of 22in 1404 A.D., the resplendent domed mosque built by Ulugbegh called Kok-Gumbaz, completed in 1435 A.D. and the well restored and calming mosque of Hazrati Imam, which offers a good lesson on the quaint Uzbek vernacular architecture that gives the destination a special sense of place.
+Near to the Ak-Saray ruins are the Dor Us-Siyodat, which means ‘the seat of power’ (the place where educated people and the Sufis convened to run the court of Amir Timur), including the mausoleum of Timur’s beloved son Jahangir who died at the age of 22 in 1404 A.D., the resplendent domed mosque built by Ulugbegh called Kok-Gumbaz, completed in 1435 A.D. and the well-restored and calming mosque of Hazrati Imam that offers a good lesson on the quaint Uzbek vernacular architecture that gives the destination a special sense of place.

 Situated 350 kilometres from Tashkent, it takes five hours to get there by road, which is comparatively better than other highways throughout Uzbekistan, including the rest and recuperate stops in the form of AS Service petrol pump stations.
 Alternatively, visitors could also get to Samarkand from Tashkent by rail, using the speed train service that links both cities in just two hours.

 Imam Bukhari Mausoleum

 Located 25 kilometres out of Samarkand city centre lies the mausoleum beautifully adorned by local craftsmanship, belonging to one of the most revered Islamic scholars, Imam Bukhari, who spent his entire life relentlessly searching and compiling the authentic sayings of Prophet Muhammad (called hadith), thus travelled throughout the Middle East for forty years in accomplishing his mission, beginning since his first trip to Makkah at the age of 16.